opencog/learn/README-Natural.md

    (iter-trim 1 1 1)
 ```
 If you are also keeping word-word pairs in the same dataset as
-word-disjunct pairs, then some additonal work is needed to keep these
+word-disjunct pairs, then some additional work is needed to keep these
 two in sync.
 The problem is that some words never appear in
 word-disjunct pairs, and so were never trimmed to begin with.
 Get rid
 of these by saying: